KxSystems/solace/examples/README.md

 - -pass - password
 - -data - message payload to send
 - -destname - (optional) name of the endpoint to be created
-- -desttype - (optional) type of the endpoint (cant be 'queue' or 'topic')
 - -correlationid - (optional) correlation id
 - -replydestname - (optional) name of the reply endpoint to be created
 - -replytype -  (optional) type of the reply endpoint (cant be 'queue' or 'topic')